whatnotery/whatnotery/README.md

-# *Howdy Y'all*  👈🤠👉 My name is Jos and I'm an aspiring web dev in Lexington KY.
+# *Howdy Y'all*  👈🤠👉 I'm Jos and I'm an aspiring web dev in Lexington KY.

 ### Connect with me over: